sibenye/logstash-filter-wkt_repair/README.md

 # WKT Repair Logstash Filter

-Repairs WKTs on a Logstash event that ambigous or ill-defined polygons and returns a a coherent and clearly defined output.
+Repairs WKTs on a Logstash event that are ambigous or ill-defined polygons and returns a coherent and clearly defined output.

 Examples of ambigous or ill-defined polygons include, but not limited to: